We obey our creator, that is all that can be expected of any character, unless the master bids us otherwise home

 We near the end of our exploration of TARDIS noises in season eight.
 In the opening story, Terror of the Autons, two new Time Lords arrive on the scene, one to warn the Doctor about the other.
 A bowler-hatted man arrives with the looped TARDIS materialization noise, as per Fury from the Deep but ends with a curious pop sound as he suddenly appears.
 We also get to hear the Master's TARDIS landing, just like the Doctor's.

 Claw of Axos featured Jon Pertwee's first flight in the TARDIS along with a rather nasty edited take-off sound which chops out the middle and, for some reason, a snippet of the “thud” from the landing has crept in too!
-Interestingly we also see the TARDIS door frame does not share the same threshold on both the inside and outside and through the exterior doors we only see through to a bizarre antechamber, with walls covered in roundels, pictured right.

 A Period of Change

 Claws of Axos also brings the first full use of the complete, “proper” TARDIS landing.
 Instead of the looped version which had kicked around since Fury from the Deep, we finally get the perfected “reversed landing”, although it is heard inside the TARDIS, not outside.
-Despite this there is still another hastily cut together materialisation sound effect used afterwards.
+Despite this there is still another hastily cut-together materialisation sound effect used afterwards.

 The Doctor's TARDIS was allowed another outing two stories later in Colony in Space and unsurprisingly some new oddity cropped up.
 Whilst a fairly ordinary take off and landing sound was used, the Police Box shell disappeared in the blink of an eye, and the sound cut off abruptly.
 It appeared equally suddenly.